 A. No. All full-time entering freshmen are eligible.

-Q. Do I need to bring a letter of recommendation?
+Q. Do I need to submit a letter of recommendation?

 Q. Are there scholarships for concert band instruments?

 A. Yes.
 Eligible instruments include any standard concert band instrument including, but not limited to, flute, piccolo, oboe, bassoon, clarinet, saxophone, trumpet, french horn, trombone, baritone, tuba, percussion, double bass.
-(In the case of the Pep Band, we are also interested in Guitar and Bass Guitar.
+(In the case of the Pep Band, we are also interested in Guitar, Bass Guitar, and Drum Set.
 See Below)

 Q. What music should I prepare for my audition or audition tape?